-These programs comprise a full curriculum for language study, covering all the major structures and topics typically found at each level of study.
-Completion of each level qualifies for one course credit for high school students.
+These programs comprise a full curriculum for foreign language study, covering all the major structures and topics typically found at each level of study.
+Completion of each level qualifies for one credit for high school students.
 These courses move quickly and are best for those who already have had some exposure to the language.

 There are a few different ways you might purchase and use each course.
 A core worktext is the main component for each course, but it is greatly enhanced by the features of the new online version.
 You can purchase a physical book, subscribe for online access, or get both packaged together at a discount.
 The worktext really needs the auditory resources that you get with online access.
 Online access is for a 12-month subscription, and it is accessible on most devices.